-What is Chaas or Buttermilk?
+What is Chaas?

-The good bacteria of curd helps in improving the general immunity of the body and reduce the stomach ailments like irritable bowel, stomach infections, irregular bowel movements.
+The good bacteria of curd help improve the body’s general immunity and reduce stomach ailments like irritable bowel, stomach infections, and irregular bowel movements.

 The additives of ayurvedic ingredients like ginger and cumin powder relieve the stomach of any irritation.

 Did you also know that buttermilk is full of electrolytes and is one of the best drinks to fight against heat and body water loss, especially during summer?

 The homemade chaas masala gives so much depth of flavour to the buttermilk.
 You need only 3 ingredients – coriander seeds, cumin seeds, and whole peppercorns to make this spice powder at home.

 This chaas masala powder is easy to make at home, vegan, gluten-free, and storage-friendly.

 You can store it for 6 months in the refrigerator.
 The aroma and taste of the masala don’t change at all.

 Chaas Recipe Variation

 Masala Chaas: A teaspoon of homemade buttermilk spice mix transforms plain chaas into masala chaas.
 It is a classic flavour that is forever a favourite of mine.